jasonli8408/GomokuAI/README.md

 How to play Gomoku:
-1. Open main.py and click run button to run `main' Type the word `go' into the python console, then an empty board displayed by pygame will pop up.
+1. Open main.py and click run button to run 'main' Type the word 'go' into the python console, then an empty board displayed by pygame will pop up.
 2. Click the left button of your mouse to place each stone you want to place (you are the white stone player and AI is the black stone player)